 Less than three years ago, a new currency emerged, earning a distinctive place within the crypto-world.
 Ethereum rushed to the market with cryptocurrencies like a hurricane, and after two years left behind all the other cryptocurrencies except Bitcoin.
 In the following lines, we discuss what Ethereum is, what is revolutionary, and why it is very likely to keep its price in the coming years.

 While the market was dominated by Bitcoin and its copies, which wanted to improve its main features of transferring and holding value, Ethereum came up with something completely unique and new.
 This new invention was smart contracts.

 Dr. Gavin Wood, a leading developer of Ethereum, said in one of his lectures that when they built the basic version of Ethereum, the question suddenly arose as to what they actually built and what they could do.
 However, Wood further explained that Ethereum is actually a decentralized computer (on the Ethereum blockchain), which is neither very good nor too fast.
-On the other hand, this computer has a global character, can not be hacked, can not be shut down, and can not be censored and will be wherever the internet is.
+On the other hand, this computer has a global character, can not be hacked, can not be shut down, can not be censored, and will be wherever the internet is.
 Thanks to these features, Ethereum can create smart contracts that have forever changed the world of cryptocurrencies (and will soon change the world of the Internet as well as the real world).

 Ethereum Smart Contracts